n2geoff/grayscale-css/README.md

 - [MIT](LICENSE)

 ## TODO

-- Get Download to work with custom dist download
+Still have a bunch of tiny tweaks and extras to build, but th

-- clamp themes, saturation and lightness above 70, or below 30 just wont work
+- clamp themes, saturation and lightness above 80, or below 20 just wont work

 - add theme to parts, checkbox, radio button, range sliders ect...

 - styles for `details` & `summary`

-- add accent color (auto or manual)
+- ability for an accent color (defaults to theme)

 - Tweak `code`, `pre`, `kbd`

 - input highlight on focus

-- muted color -- might be ok

 - documentation around `main` , `article`, `section` tags